-5.20 Maternity/adoption Support leave
+5.20 Maternity/Adoption Support leave

-Maternity Support Leave of 1 week with pay shall be granted to the child's father or the partner or nominated carer of an expectant mother at or around the time of birth.
-To qualify for maternity support, leave the employee requesting this time will be the main support for the mother/ primary adopter and/or carer of the child.
-If the authority knows that the partner, father/ co-adopter intends to take his/her entitlement to maternity support leave (MSL) and/or statutory paternity leave (SPL) then there will be no need for a 'nominated carer'.
-Please refer to the following link for further details - Maternity/Adoption Support Leave.
+Maternity/Adoption Support Leave of 1 week with pay shall be granted to the child's father or the partner or nominated carer of an expectant mother at or around the time of birth.
+To qualify for Maternity/Adoption Support leave the employee requesting this time will be the main support for the mother/ primary adopter and/or carer of the child.
+If the authority knows that the partner, father/ co-adopter intends to take their entitlement to maternity/adoption support leave and/or statutory paternity leave then there will be no need for a 'nominated carer'.
+Please refer to the following link for further details: Paternity leave policy